sungatetop/geology-lvlm/readme.md

 ### 3. Tunnel Knowledge
 The knowledge base is derived from the **Tunnel Design-Construction Code**, ensuring that all information is aligned with industry standards and best practices.

-### 4.Notice
+### 4.Comments
-Some of the data is generated using ChatGPT and may contain errors.
+* Some of the data is generated using ChatGPT and may contain errors.
 Please do not use it directly in actual production.
+* This dataset is designed to provide support for the evaluation and research of VLLM in the field of tunnel geology.

 ## Citation
 ```bibtex
 @misc{sungatetop,